CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (5) Special awards;

-(e) Account 4194, general government building, classification shall be for expenditures related to the maintenance, repairs and protection of all general governmental buildings and facilities;
+(e) Account 4194, general government buildings, classification shall be for expenditures related to the maintenance, repairs and protection of all general governmental buildings and facilities;

 (f) Account 4196, insurance not otherwise allocated, classification shall be for expenditures for liability, property and other insurance coverage not allocated to other programs;